Amy Winehouse, Heath Ledger, Anna Nicole Smith, Whitney Houston- we…

 A queen once asked Ange why their life was such a mess and this was her response:

 ‘Your life is a reflection of what it is you deeply believe about yourself.
-Step back and simply look at your life.
+Step back and look at your life.
 It’s a reflection, in a perfect but invisible mirror of the beliefs that you hold at the deepest level.

 ‘Your mirror turns out to be your friends, your relatives, your family, your work, your talents, your possessions, your capabilities, your opportunities — everything in your life.’